neurosity/oauth2-firebase-auth/README.md

   - `user_id` - The user ID which represents this client as a user.
   - `provider_name` - The provider name who this client provides.
   - `client_secret` - The client secret string.
 You need to generate this string as the shared key, and need to share the provider.
-  - `redirect_uri` - If this client supports Authorization Code grant and Implicit grant, you need to set this redirect_uri string.
+  - `redirect_uris` - If this client supports Authorization Code grant and Implicit grant, you need to set this redirect_uris list of strings.
   - `grant_type` - This is an object.
 Each key represents a grant type, and each value is boolean whether the grant type is supported or not.
 You need to set these entries: `authorization_code`, `password`, `client_credentials` and `refresh_token`.
   - `response_type` - This is an object.
 Each key represents a response type, and each value is boolean whether the response type is supported or not.
 You need to set these entries: `code` and `token`.
   - `scope` - This is an object.
 Each key represents a scope, and each value is boolean whether the scope is supported or not.
 You need to set the entry: `profile`.